 The contribution requirements of plan members are determined by State statute.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007, plan members are required to contribute 5.5% of their annual covered salary.
-The State Treasurer has the right under the current law to make temporary reductions in member rates based on the existence of surplus pension assets in the retirement system; however, statute also requires the return to the normal rate when such surplus pension assets no longer exist.
 In addition to the employee contributions, the Fire District's contribution amounts for each pay period are transmitted to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.

 Currently, the Fire District does not have any employees that participate in the Defined Contribution Retirement Program.
+Therefore, no contributions were made during 2010.